|Rogers de Rin Gallery

 The story of this Goblet

-In 1980, to commemorate the Centenary of Wemyss and the birthday of Her Majesty Queen Elizabeth The Queen Mother,
+In 1980, to commemorate the Centenary of Weymss and the birthday of Her Majesty Queen Elizabeth The Queen Mother,

-Wemyss Ware has been revived; and an exclusive edition of 500 Goblets has been produced by Royal Doulton and
+Weymss Ware has been revived; and an exclusive edition of 500 Goblets has been produced by Royal Doultonand

 commisioned by Rogers de Rin.
-This continues the Wemyss tradtion of Commemorative pottery to mark Royal occasions
+This continues the Weymss tradtion of Commemorative pottery to mark Royal occasions

 such as the Diamond Jubilee of Queen Victoria, the Coronation of King Edward VII and Queen Alexandra and the

 coronation of King George V and Queen Mary.